Yashrajsalunkhe/inten-project/README.md

 ## Credits

 - Built by Yashraj Salunkhe and contributors
-- Powered by Groq LLaMA 3, React, Flask, and open-source tools
+- Powered by Gemini API, React, Flask, and open-source tools